scikit-learn/enhancement_proposals/slep011/proposal.rst

 - We need to store about 620 integers.
 This is however negligible w.r.t. e.g. the size of a typical dataset

-- It does not fix the issue about third-party packages only accepting integers.
-  This can however be fixed in meta-estimator, independently.
+- It does not fix the issue about third-party estimators only accepting integers.
+This can however be fixed in each meta-estimator, independently.

 Alternative solutions
 =====================